danilopeixoto/authorize/README.md

 ## Documentation

-Check the [documentation](docs/index.md) for architecture and design decisions.
+Check the [documentation](docs/index.md) for architecture and design choices.

 ## Copyright and license